Air pollution and genes may fuel depression in people, says study

 The study included 352 healthy people from Beijing, and they went through genotyping to determine if they possess genes related to depression in their genes and then their exposure to air pollution was reviewed.
 The brains of individuals were scanned through neuroimaging while they were assigned cognitive task to complete.
 The study concluded that air pollution impacted an individual’s emotional well-being, thinking and problem solving skills.
 It was found that air pollution exacerbated the expression of depression genes in people, causing depression.

-Adequate measures need to be devised and implemented to arrest this bad air quality during the winters.
+Adequate measures need to be devised and implemented to arrest this bad air quality during the winter.

-Planting trees, wearing masks while traveling outside home, refraining from traveling by personalized vehicles and encouraging the use of public transport, following a healthy routine and healthy diet can help to protect the people from air pollution.
+Planting trees, wearing masks while traveling outside the home, refraining from traveling by personalized vehicles, and encouraging the use of public transport, following a healthy routine and healthy diet can help to protect people from air pollution.